 Smarter policies pay off

-While it may seem obvious that teams should work together on crafting the kinds procurement policies that will deliver a leaner and smarter organisation, this often isn't the case.
+Whilst it may seem obvious that teams should work together on crafting the kinds procurement policies that will deliver a leaner and smarter organization, this often isn't the case.

 Volume really matters

 It's no good being lean in some areas of the business and bloated in others.
 But this can happen all too often.
 Our survey also found that nearly half of the organizations reckoned they only had a low or medium impact on total spend and supplier selection.
 In other words, spend management only went 'so far' and then ran out of gas or hit some kind of obstacle.

 What enterprises must realise is that every sourcing 'event' and supplier engagement can be a way to save money, improve value and mitigate risk.
 Procurement teams understand this most of all — so it's vital that they are given the right support to implement the most appropriate policies, processes and tools to make it easier to maximize the amount of spend brought under management.

 Waste at its very worst

 Negotiating a good deal with a supplier is only the start.
 Unfortunately, successful wins for the business can be wasted if the organization fails to leverage new contracts and relationships.

 Nearly two thirds (62%) of decision-makers said they want to reduce purchasing costs from improved supplier agreements and make greater use of those contracts — as a way to secure quick wins.
 And this should be a priority for any organization.
 What's more, it can be a way to build momentum for a far-reaching and profitable strategic procurement programme.

 For the benefits to come through, buyers need systems to be able to access approved suppliers and contracts easily.
 As a result, you can make greater use of hard-negotiated agreements.
 You'll reduce cost and risk, impacting the bottom-line.